How to Write a Bug Report: Feedback Tips, Report Templates & Software Testing

 - Include any trigger conditions you've identified

-Be Specific, Descriptive & Concise
+Be Specific & Concise

 Detailed descriptions are best friends with the bug fixing process.
 Avoid vague terms like "doesn't work" or "broken."
 Instead, describe exactly what's happening: "Clicking the submit button produces no visual feedback and doesn't trigger the payment process."